mue/mue/README.md

 * Search bar
 * Settings - enable/disable various features and customise parts of Mue
 * Update modal, copy button and more!
-* Marketplace - download custom photo packs, quote packs, preset settings and themes made by the community!
+* Marketplace - download custom photo packs made by the community!

 ### Planned Features
 Please see our [roadmap](https://github.com/mue/mue/projects)